mpaluch/datacite-metadata-generator/README.md

 Notes:
 ======
-- Currently the 'save to file' feature does not work in Internet Explorer.
+- Currently the 'save to file' feature does not work in Internet Explorer or Safari.
-- Has not been tested in Safari or Opera yet.
 - The form does not perform any XML validation or validation against the DataCite schema.

 To Do:
 ======
-- Enable 'save to file' feature in Internet Explorer.
+- Enable 'save to file' feature in Internet Explorer and Safari.
 - XML and schema validation options.
 - Try to integrate schema documentation to add context to input fields.
 - Modify the implementation to make it more generic.